Skip to content

 When adding education to your Violet profile, we recommend that you follow a few guidelines:

-• Continue to update your profile as you complete new cultural competence-related education.
-Any courses completed on the Violet platform will be automatically added.
+• Continue to update your profile as you complete new education related to cultural competence or population health.
+Any courses completed on the Violet platform will be automatically applied to the relevant Benchmark.

 • Prioritize education from the past five years.